rarar0/Windows_Server_Hardening/README.md

 # Windows Server Hardening
 ### This script served as study of Windows Server security hardening.

-There are two versions:
+There are two versions.
+A PowerShell script meant to be run right in PowerShell.
 - hardening.ps1

+As well as a script that was designed to be compiled into a binary executable.
 - hardening_exe.ps1

-A PowerShell script meant to be run directly from PowerShell and a script that was designed to be compiled into a binary executable.
-hardening_exe.ps1 is meant to be compiled with PS2EXE found below
+Compile using PS2EXE found at this URL
 https://gallery.technet.microsoft.com/scriptcenter/PS2EXE-GUI-Convert-e7cb69d5
-Using the compiled executable pass the function names as arguments to the exe.
+Using the compiled executable pass function names as arguments to the exe to run them.

 ### Script Goals/To-Do:
 Disable unecessary services